sellersj/maven-4-migration-checks/README.md

 * many warnings are now errors and will fail the build. e.g. "duplicate declaration of version".
 Need to clean projects up first
 * if a maven profile does not exist, it will fail the build
 * [MNG-7752](https://issues.apache.org/jira/browse/MNG-7752) for a weird transitive issue
 * any time a resource has a pom that has http as a repo it will fail.
-Need to see if we can mirror all http to the https mirror of everything we already have in place
+Need to see if we can mirror all http to the https mirror of everything we already have in place.
+[MNG-7733](https://issues.apache.org/jira/browse/MNG-7733)

 ## Needs more investigation
 ### Copy plugin